TransparencyToolkit/OCRServer/README.md

 5. Setup and start https://github.com/TransparencyToolkit/DocUpload

-6. Set the gpg_recipient ID to the key ID for the UDP server running on the same machine as DocManager
+6. In config.ru, set the gpg_recipient ID to the key ID for the index server running on the same machine as DocManager.
+Set the gpg_signer as the key ID on this machine.

-7. In this directory (for the OCRServer), run: rackup config.ru
+7. In config.ru, set the indexserver_url to the URL of the index server running on the same machine as DocManager.

-During testing on one machine, you may need to ensure it runs on a port other than 9292 (as that is the default port the upload form sets on).
-To do this, simply add -p #### to the end of the call.
-In deployment this will not matter because the upload form and OCR server will be on separate machines.
+8. In this directory (for the OCRServer), run: rackup config.ru -p 9393

-8. Upload documents with the separate upload form app.
+9. Upload documents with the separate upload form app.
 They should be saved in the raw_documents folder.
 The OCRed text of the documents will be stored in raw_documents/text and sent to the UDP server, which sends them to DocManager for indexing.